close

 Two years on, that design has remained more-or-less retained in the latest CR7 signature, the Mercurial Superfly CR7 ‘Safari’.
 Marking the 10th anniversary of his first Player Edition boot, the stylish mid-cut gamer throws back to the signature that started it all, with the modern Superfly tech he’s helped pioneer throughout the past decade.

-There may be lighting up the pitch, but Ronaldo continues to tweak his footwear to adapt to the rigours of the modern game.
+There may be new talents lighting up the pitch, but Ronaldo continues to tweak his footwear to adapt to the rigours of the modern game.
 He’s been recently spotted in the new Mercurial Vapor Superfly, a low-cut boot with Flywire technology in a streamlined upper – and he’s even dabbled with spiked rugby studs for improved traction.

 He may be heading towards the twilight years of his career, but it looks like CR7 is calling on the past to drive the Mercurial’s next chapter.